api3dao/old-api3-docs/docs/airnode/v0.4/concepts/authorization.md

 #### setWhitelistExpiration

-The `setWhitelistExpiration()` function can be called by a whitelist expiraiton setter or the Airnode address to set the whitelisting expiration of a requester for the Airnode–endpoint pair.
+The `setWhitelistExpiration()` function can be called by a whitelist expiration setter or the Airnode address to set the whitelisting expiration of a requester for the Airnode–endpoint pair.
 This can hasten expiration.